-- Computer based; multiple choice, T/F, case scenarios and medical coding assignments - Verbal, pronunciation of words - Competencies, hands on verbal or written, during courses and PPE
+- Computer based; multiple choice, T/F, case scenarios and medical coding assignments - Verbal, pronunciation of words - Competence based education; hands on, verbal or written, during courses and SEL

-Online Course and PPE Conduct & Behavior
+Online Course and SEL Conduct & Behavior

 Any discriminatory, derogatory or inappropriate comments are unacceptable and subject to the same disciplinary action that they would receive if they occurred face to face in the classroom.
 If you have concerns about something that has been said, please contact your instructor immediately.